 [Richmond, Virginia]: Clerk’s Office of the District of Virginia, 1857.

 Oblong Folio.
 Print; extracted from Beyer’s Album of Virginia, an oblong folio, 16 /3/4 x 24 1/4”.
 One of forty tinted lithographic plates, as well as title leaf.
 The lithography was in fact done on the continent, by Rau & Son in Dresden.~~The German-born artist Edward Beyer was active in the United States from 1848 to 1857 and is remembered primarily for this Album of Virginia.
-This view of the Virginia’s Natural Bridge is perhaps among the more signifcant of the plates. ~~Most of the scenes are from the Valley of Virginia, depicting the soft contours of the mountains of Virginia.
+This View from the Peak of Otter depicts several men, one with a telescope, taking in the view.~~Most of the scenes in Beyer’s Album are from the Valley of Virginia, and depict the soft contours of the mountains of Virginia.
 All of them have a soft, luminous quality, with great appeal.
-“This collection of forty-one views is one of the most pleasant of American color-plate books to behold” [McGrath, 88]. ~~This plate has some significant foxing; it is in a frame with a mat, lacking the glass.
+“This collection of forty-one views is one of the most pleasant of American color-plate books to behold” [McGrath, 88]. ~~This plate has some toning; it has faded, and is framed with mat.
 (Sabin 5135; Howes B,413; Bennett 10; McGrath, American Color Plate Books 1800-1900).